metagenlab/zDB/docs/setup/db_setup.rst

     filtering strings.
 TODO check for a solution.

     Reason: Rank is a reserved word in MySQL 8.0.2 onwards, but frequently used in the BIoSQL scheme.
-    The solution the Biopython community chose is causinge the escape of double quotes in SQL queries.
+    The solution the Biopython community chose is causing the escape of double quotes in SQL queries.

 Quick hack:

 Edit file: BioSQL/BioSeqDatabase.py: disable "SET sql_mode='ANSI_QUOTES';"

-Edit file: BioSQL/Loader.py: change double quote to "`rank`"
+Edit file: BioSQL/Loader.py: change double quote to "\`rank\`"

 Minimal SETUP
 ==============